WebFiori/docs/database.md

 ### Creating Database Tables

 MySQL Database tables represented by the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable).
 Each table in the database must be represented as a sub class of this class.
 There are two ways at which the developer can create a class that represent a database table.
-One is manual way and the other one is to use command line interface.
+One is a manual way and the other one is to use command line interface.

 To create a table class manually, developer have to create new class that extend the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable) and add columns to it as needed.
 Assuming that the developer would like to place database tables in the folder `app/database` with namespace `app\database`.
 Also, assuming that the developer would like to create a table for keeping contacts information.